 The quality of our research underpins everything that Reform does.

 We secure that quality by recruiting and retaining a high-quality research team of up to ten people.
 Less often, we commission research from external experts.

 Occasionally short research papers are sponsored by our supporter companies.
 This research is carried out independently by the Reform team.
 Sponsors are interviewed by our researchers for the research, alongside a range of other relevant interviewees, and are asked for comments on the near-final draft report for accuracy, along with other readers.
-Reform always holds the pen and is protective of our reputation for independence.
+Reform always holds the pen and is protective of its reputation for independence.

 Reform's events push the public policy debate forward.
 A space for policy ideas to be generated, discussed and explored, we invite a range of stakeholders to take part.
 These include government, opposition and other policy-makers; parliamentarians; public sector leaders; the third sector; media; businesses and other experts.

 We are non-party political and invite speakers from across the political spectrum and across public services to engage with us.

 Many of our smaller events are held under the Chatham House Rule, which protects the identities of attendees.
 This creates an environment where attendees feel safe to talk honestly and openly.

 We work with sponsors for many of our policy events.
 Doing so gives us an opportunity to work with organisations that can bring their expertise to the policy discussion.
 As with research, Reform retains independence and editorial control over all of its events, from conception to end delivery.

 Our research has little point if it has no impact on policymakers and leaders of public services themselves.
 We measure our impact through: